Attending a Safe Place Meeting

-Samaritans Safe Place meetings are free and offered twice a month at easily accessible locations in New York City.
+Support group meetings are free and offered 4x month at easily accessible locations in New York City and on Zoom.

 Only survivors–those who have directly lost a loved one to suicide–can attend these meetings and participants must be 18 or older.
 There are no exceptions.